spacebromx/expr-evaluator/README.md

 ## Architecture

-I divided the exercise in two folders.
+I divided the exercise into:
 - backend: Where all the node/express code lives, and where the logic was loaded to calculate the expressions
 - frontend: It's a bootstrapped app created with Create React App.
 It consists of a little form where the user can modify the parameters and send a request to the backend to get the result.